-The Bradleys Head To Chowder Bay Walking trail is a great way to explore Sydney Middle Harbour.
-The wildlife and natural bush land are very much untouched in this area.
+The Bradleys Head To Chowder Bay Walking trail is a great way to explore the beauty of Sydney Harbour.
+The wildlife and natural bushland are very much thriving in this area.

 There are a couple of small parking areas at Bradleys Head but if these ones are filled up, you can try parking at Taronga Zoo.
 You can also start this walk from the other end, and park your car at Chowder Bay where you’ll find more parking spots.

 With Taronga Zoo literally just around the corner of Bradleys Head, why not combine this walking trail with a fun-filled day at Taronga Zoo if time permits.